 Place of Incarceration: Beijing No. 1 Detention Center

 Pu Zhiqiang is a prominent human rights lawyer and partner at the Huayi Law Firm in Beijing.
 Police seized Pu on May 4, 2014, after he attended a private event the previous day commemorating the 1989 Tiananmen Massacre, and he was criminally detained two days later.
 Pu was arrested just as the legal limit for holding him under criminal detention was set to expire.
 He told his lawyer during a visit in June 2014 that he was being interrogated for up to 10 hours a day and that his health was worsening, in part due to inadequate treatment for his diabetes.
 Pu also suffers from high blood pressure and high cholesterol.
 Officials confiscated his medication when he arrived at the detention facility in Beijing, and he was later offered pills that he did not recognize.
 Before Pu was arrested, an application for his medical bail was rejected, with officials stating Pu would “pose a danger to society” if released.
 In November, the public security bureau recommended he be tried on two additional charges – “inciting ethnic hatred” and “inciting separatism” – reportedly due to a social media post Pu had written that criticised government policies in Xinjiang.
 Beijing No. 2 People’s Procuratorate indicted Pu Zhiqiang on May 15, 2015 on charges of “creating a disturbance” and “inciting ethnic hatred,” dropping two of the charges.
-His case has been sent to Beijing 2nd Intermediate People’s Court.
 Three days after Pu’s indictment, police released his neice Qu Zhenhong (屈振红) on “bail pending further investigation.”

 Born on January 17, 1965, in Tangshan City, Hebei Province, Pu Zhiqiang entered Nankai University in Tianjin in 1982, and graduated four years later with a degree in history.
 Afterwards he became a history teacher at a vocational school in Hebei, until he was accepted into a Masters of Law program at China University of Political Science and Law in Beijing.
 He took part in the 1989 pro-democracy demonstrations, including in the hunger strike in Tiananmen Square.
 After earning his degree in 1991, Pu was blocked from employment because of his activism and refusal to write a statement of repentance.
 It wasn’t until 1995 that he took the bar exam and received his license, and he began working as a lawyer in 1997.
 He has defended a number of human rights defenders, activists, victims of Re-education through Labor (RTL), Tibetans, and other high-profile cases related to free expression.
 From 2000 to 2003, he was a professor at the Beijing Broadcasting Institute (later renamed Communication University of China).